The Perfect Guy (1998 film)

 The Perfect Guy (Jeanne et le Garçon formidable), also titled Jeanne and the Perfect Guy, is a 1998 French romantic musical drama film directed by Olivier Ducastel and Jacques Martineau.
 It was entered into the 48th Berlin International Film Festival.

+Plot

+Jeanne flits from boy to boy, waiting for the great love.
+One day, she sits in the metro opposite Olivier, and it is love at first sight.
+After some time, he reveals his HIV status to her.